-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Gauge Check operation of indicator lamps in gauge (during first few seconds of key ON). , , , , , , , , , , , , , , , , , , , Check for messages in gauge.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM

+Gauge Check operation of indicator lamps in gauge (during first few seconds of key ON).

+Check for messages in gauge.

 Check operation and cleanliness of headlights and taillight.

 Lights Check operation of high and low beam.

 Check operation of brake light.

+Check if seats are properly latched.

-Seats, side nets and seat belts Check if seats are properly latched.
-Check side nets for any damage.
+Seats, side nets and seat belts Check side nets for any damage.
 Have the nets replaced if any damage is found.
 Fasten both side nets and confirm that they latch securely.
 Use the adjustment strap to tighten the net as required.

 Check seat belts for any damage.
 Fasten seat belts and confirm that they latch securely.

-Accelerator pedal Accelerator pedal a few times to ensure it operates freely and it returns to the rest position when released.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Accelerator pedal Press on the accelerator pedal a few times to ensure it operates freely and it returns to the rest position when released.
 Brake pedal Press down on the brake pedal and make sure you feel firm resistance and that it fully returns to position when released.
 Fuel level Check the fuel level.